Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

          SUD_MJ = if_else(SUD_MJ, 1, 0))
 ```

-### Predictors
+#### Predictors

-There are 14 selected predictors, including age, sex, race, whether the respondent has health problems, marital status, highest degree obtained, school attendance, employment status, number of people in the household, number of children under 18 in the household, number of elderly people over 65 in the household, health insurance status, family income level, and mental health status.
+A previous study indicates that the prevalence of marijuana use disorder varies among different age groups, races, and between people with and without mental health problems (citation).
+In this project,  there are 14 selected predictors, including age, sex, race, health status, marital status, highest degree obtained, school attendance, employment status, number of people in the household, number of children under 18 in the household, number of elderly people over 65 in the household, health insurance status, family income level, and mental health status.

 All the socio-demographic variables in the survey are provided as categorical variables with various levels.
 I followed the methodology used in the original survey data but reorganized some variables into more general levels to make the data easier to analyze and interpret.
 For example, the predictor age (AGE3 in the survey data) originally had 10 levels.
 I consolidated these into four levels: 1 represents adolescents under age 18, 2 represents young adults aged 18 to 29, 3 indicates middle-aged individuals aged 30 to 64, and 4 represents elderly individuals aged 65 and older.
 The final cleaned dataset